 Goat Milk May Be Easiest For You

 You do have to be prepared for goats and their antics, but a large majority of homestead dairies are comprised of, or at least start off with, goats.

 In Praise of Cows

-In preparing to write the dairy section that addresses the very topic of this post in The Do It Yourself Homestead (to be released next week!), I interviewed some of my favorite milk maids.
+In preparing to write the dairy section that addresses the very topic of this post in The Do It Yourself Homestead, I interviewed some of my favorite milk maids.
 Amy Maus, LeeAnn Perez and Jenna Dooley all of whom you may recognize from their homesteading blogs.

 I do want to share with you a little of what these ladies had to say in praise of the home dairy cow so that I can be sure you don’t discount them, thinking you HAVE to start with goats.

-Lots of Creamy Milk
+Lots of Creamy Milk From Cows

 Once you’ve gotten used to milking and especially if you’re feeding a large family and/or selling or trading your dairy products, you may learn to love the volume of milk a cow can produce each day.
 LeeAnn says,